sr99622/libonvif/README.md

 different types of detected objects.

-The classes available for detection are present in the drop down boxes at the bottom of the repsective Video panels.
+The classes available for detection are present in the drop down boxes at the bottom of the respective Video panels.
 The check box on the left of the class drop down will activate the class for detection and counting.
 The count for each frame will be displayed to the right.
 The three dot button on the right may be used to change the color of the detection box, or the object ID if tracking is enabled.

-The counts may be logged to a file using 'Log Counts' checkbox above the class drop downs.
+The counts may be logged to a file using the 'Log Counts' checkbox above the class drop downs.
 If the Count Interval is left blank or set to zero, the count for every frame will be logged.
 This is not reccommended, as the log file will grow very large quickly.
 A Count Interval setting will average